dfinity/interface-spec/spec/index.md

 #### Call expiry {#call-expiry}

-These transitions expire calls with timeouts.
-To account for SYS_UNKNOWN being issued early (e.g., due to high system load), we ignore the caller time in these transitions.
+These transitions expire calls with best-effort responses.
+The transition can be taken before the specified call deadline (e.g., due to high system load), and we thus ignore the caller time in these transitions.
 We define two variants of the transition, one that expires messages, and one that expires calls that are in progress (i.e., have open downstream call contexts).

 The first transition defines the expiry of messages, where `reject_msg` is some textual message describing the rejection reason.